bansal-saurabh/cpp-road-condition/README.md

 # cpp-road-condition
-C++ Program to store and display graphical objects in Linked List reprenting road surface condition.
+C++ Program to store and display graphical objects in a Linked List representing road surface condition.